Mariners pitcher Austin Adams is grateful to be back from a knee injury and talking trash with teammates

 “Once Kyle hit that home run, I looked at Dee and I was like, ‘It’s about time you guys got a ball in play,’” Adams said.
 “That was hit pretty far.
 I’m glad I don’t have to face that guy and he is on my team.”

-Before the injury, Adams was one of the Mariners better relievers.
+Before the injury, Adams was one of the Mariners’ better relievers.
 He posted a 3.77 ERA with 10 holds while striking out 51 batters with 14 walks in 31 innings pitched.

 Intrasquad details